drawpile/dpwebadmin/README.md

 No major development should be done on it anymore.
 It is instead supposed to be replaced with [drawpile-admin-webui](https://github.com/drawpile/drawpile-admin-webui).
 At the time of writing, that project only serves as an admin UI for the listserver.

 To run a development server, first make sure you don't have an `.env.local` file laying around.
 Then use `NODE_OPTIONS=--openssl-legacy-provider npm run start`.
 It will automatically open a page in your browser to `http://localhost:3000/`.
 You should have a drawpile-srv running on the same machine with `--web-admin-port 27780` passed to it.

+## License

+This software is licensed under the MIT license, see [the LICENSE file](LICENSE) for details.

+Earlier versions of this repository didn't include a license.
+This was merely an oversight, consider them released under the same license as well.